kaiban-ai/KaibanJS/CONTRIBUTING.md

 7. **Commit Messages**: Write clear and concise commit messages, describing what has changed and why.

-8. **Pull Request**: Push your changes to your fork and submit a pull request to the main AgenticJS repository.
+8. **Pull Request**: Push your changes to your fork and submit a pull request to the main KaibanJS repository.
 Provide a clear description of the problem and solution, including any relevant issue numbers.

 9. **Code Review**: Wait for the code review process.
 The community or maintainers will review your pull request.
 Engage in the conversation and make any requested changes.
 This collaboration greatly increases the chances that your pull request will be accepted.